The Murder of Richard Baldwin:

-It should be noted that if Mark had assessed Baldwin’s “disgusting behavior” then why was he Mark’s best friend, a frequent guest at Mark’s parents, and an honored person at Mark’s wedding?
-Why did Mark bring a crew to Baldwin’s home or not leave as soon as there was disgusting behavior?
+It should be noted that if Mark had assessed Baldwin’s “disgusting behavior” then why was he Mark’s best friend, a frequent guest at Mark’s parents, and an honored person at Mark’s wedding, the one who chauffeured Mark and his bride after the ceremony?
+Why did Mark bring a crew to Baldwin’s home rather than leave as soon as there was disgusting behavior?

 Collin suggests that the teens acted without Mark’s knowledge.
 This theory is similar to Mark’s defense at trial that he was misinterpreted by the teen killers — that he helped cover up the murder rather than instigate it.
 The jurors ultimately rejected this explanation.
 At the very least it is a far different picture than what Mark has since asserted.

 It is not necessary to go through other erroneous statements made by Collin.
 His “investigation” is fraught with mistakes and omissions.
 It is appalling that he attacked the victim without any basis other than his own speculation and complete misunderstanding.
 He does not provide Mark with a cognizable defense.

 Collin went on to post a second article: “Evidence behind the Hoover / Mark Richards Case: Moment of Truth” (Feb.
 6, 2019).
 It continues his attack on Kevin Moore and purports to offer hidden material: